Compliance Watch:

 What is my regular rate of pay in Florida?

-The regular rate of pay is the amount an employee earns for each hour worked.
+The regular pay rate is the amount an employee earns for each hour worked.
 This must at least meet the minimum wage in Florida.
 While establishing the regular hourly rate is simple for hourly employees, as it is their normal hourly wage, can be more challenging to calculate. for other types of employees and earnings:

 Salaried employees: